Create a card

 Micro-prompts in the brief

 Instead of “write something,” try: “one sprint memory,” “one habit you will miss,” “one skill you are glad they taught you.”
-Prompts beat blank-page anxiety.
+Prompts beat blank-page anxiety and normalize short notes, which mechanically increases volume.

 The format that lifts participation